eduMFA/eduMFA/doc/policies/admin.rst

 Admin policies are implemented as decorators in :ref:`code_policy` and :ref:`policy_decorators`.

-Starting with privacyIDEA 2.4 admin policies can also store a field "admin realm".
+Starting with eduMFA 2.4 admin policies can also store a field "admin realm".
 This is used, if you define realms to be superuser realms.
 See :ref:`cfgfile` for information how to do this.
 Read :ref:`faq_admins` for more information on the admin realms.